Fiery Biden sets stage for Obama recovery attempt

 Fresh off that performance, Romney grabbed a small lead in many national opinion polls, reversing what had been a small but growing advantage for Obama since the Democratic convention in early September.

 Obama was to travel to Williamsburg, Virginia, on Saturday to spend three days getting ready for the next debate.
-After his Virginia rally, Romney traveled to Ohio where he and Ryan were holding a joint rally in the city of Lancaster.
+After his Virginia rally, Romney traveled to the Ohio rally with Ryan.

 Democrats said they expected Obama to come out swinging during the town-hall style contest on Tuesday.

-"The president watched the debate last night, thought the vice president did an excellent job presenting this administration's case," said White House Press Secretary Jay Carney, who formerly was Biden's main spokesman.
+"The president watched the debate last night, thought the vice president did an excellent job presenting this administration's case," said White House Press Secretary Jay Carney, formerly Biden's chief spokesman.

 "I'm confident he (Obama) will make that case when he has the opportunity to go before the American people again in a debate next week," Carney told the daily White House briefing.